orientechnologies/orientdb-labs/Teleporter-Home.md

 ```

 #### Arguments
-- **-jdriver** is the driver name of the DBMS from which you want to execute the import.
-It's not case sensitive.
+- **-jdriver** is the driver name of the DBMS from which you want to execute the import (it's not case sensitive)
 - **-jurl** is the JDBC URL giving the location of the source database to import
 - **-ourl** is the URL for the destination Orient graph database
 - **-juser (optional)** is the username to access the source database